orionrobots/orionrobots.github.io/wiki/holding_school_robot_battle_events.md

 title: Holding School Robot Battle Events
 date: 2005-07-29 15:32:22
 ---
-If you are planning to hold a Robot Battle event like <a class="wiki" href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a> at your school - hopefully you'll find some tips here.
+If you are planning to hold a Robot Battle event like <a href="/wiki/robot_wars.html" title="The british robot smashing TV series.">Robot Wars</a> at your school - hopefully you'll find some tips here.

 Remember - an event like this takes a lot of planning - and should certainly only be done with the knowledge, and help of school teachers at the school.
 This could be part of a science, technology or computing curriculum.
 I am sure teachers with imagination can think of other ways to use robotics as a tool to teach children - this is one area that OrionRobots promotes highly.
 This could also be an extra-curricular activity.
 Remember - battling robots is not the only robot challenge available.
 OrionRobots will be detailing and holding other events as well.

-<a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>
+<a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">Robot Building Safety</a>

 The most important element of a robot battle is safety - schools cannot have any situations which may put the staff or pupils at risk.
 A day for the event should be set aside, and an area to hold this - preferably not newly polished wooden flooring.
-Pupils should be positioned so they can observe and if this is a non <a class="wiki" href="/wiki/autonomous.html" title="Autonomous">autonomous</a> match, control their robots <a class="wiki" href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">safely</a>.
+Pupils should be positioned so they can observe and if this is a non <a href="/wiki/autonomous.html" title="Autonomous">autonomous</a> match, control their robots <a href="/wiki/robot_building_safety.html" title="Building robots can be dangerous - tips to help your safety">safely</a>.
 Pupils should not be stood up- jostling for a view - that would almost certainly lead to an accident.

 The arena boundaries should be well defined - and barriers erected to stop robots leaving the arena while active.
 A good place for the arena would be the school gym, and the gym benches make worthwhile barriers if they are place on thier sides so the top edge is facing in to the arena.
 If the gym has football/basketball or other sports markings-the arena could be positioned so it lines up with these - this add a touch of class to the event.